tomasz-grabarczyk/TemperatureConverter/README.md

 #TemperatureConverter

-This is simple temperature converter that uses UI built in Swing - it can convert Celsius, Fahrenheit, Kelvin and Rankine.
+This is simple temperature converter that uses UI built with Swing - it can convert Celsius, Fahrenheit, Kelvin and Rankine.